-Our ever expanding network of craftsmen are also motivated by the fact that their hard work, skill and tradition is being appreciated worldwide.
-To make our bags more unique we have been using vintage Andean cloths, known locally as ‘aguayos’.
+Our ever-expanding network of craftsmen are also motivated by the fact that their hard work, skill and tradition is being appreciated worldwide.
+To make our bags more unique, we have been using vintage Andean cloths, known locally as ‘aguayos’.
 All antique aguayos are hand woven and defined by the region where they are made.
-The art of making these wonderful cloths has been passed down through generations, over hundreds of years and reflects the history of the indigenous cultures in Bolivia.
+The art of making these wonderful cloths has been passed down through generations, over hundreds of years, and reflects the history of the indigenous cultures in Bolivia.

 Our hope is that everyone who purchases a Beara Beara appreciates the skill, determination, respect and love that goes into making each individual bag.
 Our products are not only unique but extremely durable made from raw cows hide we source from the lowland areas in Bolivia.
-We respect the desire to buy a hi-fashion brand but are pleased to see that there are still plenty of people who appreciate quality and take pride in creating their own individual style.
+We respect the desire to buy high-fashion but are pleased to see that there are still plenty of people who appreciate quality and take pride in creating their own individual style.

-When we visit our suppliers now we are proud to see the influence we have had.
+When we visit our suppliers now, we are proud to see the influence we have had.
 Gone are the cramped quarters and the antiquated machinery.
-We do still use traditional techniques to measure, cut, stain, emboss and stitch the leather, however it is now a time efficient process with less risk and wastage involved.
+We do still use traditional techniques to measure, cut, stain, emboss and stitch the leather; however, it is now a time efficient process with less risk and wastage involved.
 Our workforce has grown significantly and we are delighted to see new faces in the workshops every time we visit.

 Our maestros (the most experienced craftsmen) train new younger workers with the skills necessary to create bags to a high quality.
 Most of the trainees work for several months as an assistant before moving to a permanent position where they are then responsible for their part of the manufacturing process.